iLVL-Key/FFXI/addons/leaderboard/readme.md

 ### Version History
 **5.0**
 - Added 5 new boards: Total Damage, Total Weapon Skill, Ranged Attack, Buff, and Debuff.
+- Added command `all`.
+Will display all boards one after the other.
+Repeat command to stop.
-- Added sub-command 'all' to commands that print the boards to chat.
+- Added sub-command `all` to commands that print the boards to chat.
 This will display all places that exist on the specified board.
 - Added default_osd_board option.
 Defines the initial board shown in the On-Screen Display upon loading the addon.
 - Adjusted Lite Mode to now be called Raid Mode.
 - Adjusted the On-Screen Display formatting.
 The display itself is now a few characters wider, to accomodate larger scores (and some percentages shown) from the new boards.
 Scores are now right-aligned.
 Names will now automatically truncate instead of stretching the display if names and scores overlap.